magifd2/scat/SLACK_SETUP.md

     *   `files:write`: Required to upload files.
     *   `channels:read`: Required to list public channels (for the `channel list` command).
     *   `groups:read`: Required to list private channels (for the `channel list` command).
+    *   `channels:join`: Required for the bot to automatically join public channels before posting.

 ### Step 3: Install the App to Your Workspace